 When confronted with complexity, it often helps to take a bird eye’s view – to zoom out, get a structural overview, and zoom in on the actual point of most influence, of leverage, for solving the problem.
 Systemic Design provides methods and techniques to zoom out and identify structure and leverage in complex systems

 Nature has been designing regenerative systems since 3.8 billion years, called evolution.

 Circularity: No waste exists, all resource and energy flows are infinite and self-restoring cycles.
 The model of success in Nature is that of cooperation, from the material to the landscape level.
 Nature-based solutions and bio-inspired design are used in learning and practicing Systemic Design.

 Former Systemic Design Lab courses focused on planning an alpine-urban circular economy, and on engineering design by building skis, skate/kite boards, knives, and educational snowshoe toolkits.

 Systemic Design Labs experiment with innovative didactics, themes, study disciplines, systems boundaries and place settings.
 Experiences and evaluations are continuously shared, discussed and published in order to advance education on creatively addressing complex sustainability challenges.

-Systemic Design Labs is a teaching project running from 2018 to 2020, funded by ETH Innovedum, and hosted by IRL-PLUS of D-BAUG.
+Systemic Design Labs is a teaching program running from 2018 to 2020 as its first stage, funded by ETH Innovedum, and hosted by IRL-PLUS of D-BAUG.